Water softeners address one of the biggest water quality problems: hard water.

-Having a scale free water supply will mean far less maintenance and money spent on your end in the long run, which is an attractive prospect to anyone who plans to live in their home for the foreseeable future.
+Having a scale-free water supply will mean far less maintenance and money spent in the long run, which is an attractive prospect to anyone who plans to live in their home for the foreseeable future.

 For the majority of people who invest in a water softener for their home, the money spent is more than worth it for the softened water benefits they can enjoy.